tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 This script duplicates the last line of the file 'iacta'.
 It reads the last line and appends it to the end of the file.

+# 10-no_more_js

+This script deletes all regular files with a .js extension in the current directory and all its subfolders.